 Marine plan development follows a 12 stage process, from plan area selection to implementation and monitoring.
-It includes:

 Have your say

-The Statement of Public Participation (SPP) for the south west marine plan areas, sets out how and when we will engage with stakeholders as we develop the marine plan.
+The Statement of Public Participation (SPP) for the south west marine plan areas, sets out how and when we will engage with stakeholders as we develop a marine plan.
 It helps ensure that the marine planning process is transparent, and that stakeholders understand how they can be involved and influence a marine plan’s development.